-1. Call a local recycling center
+Call a local recycling center

-If you’re a DIYer, you might be happy to discover all the cool things you can make with materials from your old mattress.
-Use the springs to make fun outdoor art projects, wine racks or ornaments; the padding for a dog bed; the fabric for cushion covers and the thread for sewing projects.
-Feeling inspired?
-Check out these cool ideas for repurposing your old box springs from Bob Vila.
+If you’re a DIYer, you might be able to make some cool new things with materials from your old mattress.
+For example, you can use the springs to make fun outdoor art projects, wine racks or ornaments; the padding for a dog bed; the fabric for cushion covers; and the thread for sewing projects.
+Foam from your mattress can be used as packing material if you’re planning a move.

 How to donate a mattress